frostplexx/ExtPorter/README.md

 - View Source needs you to use the [kitty](https://sw.kovidgoyal.net/kitty/) terminal as it opens new tabs and panes
 - If you want to use "Generate Description" You must first configure an ollama endpoint in `.env`.
 See [LLM Integration](https://github.com/frostplexx/ExtPorter/blob/dev/README.md#llm-integration) for more info.

-#### Rust Client (Streamlined)

-Run `yarn client:rust` to open the high-performance Rust/Ratatui client.
-This client provides:

-- Real-time migration monitoring and log viewing
-- Extension browsing and search
-- Extension analysis with statistics
-- Database status viewing
-- Lightweight and fast with no Node.js runtime required

-The Rust client is ideal for monitoring migrations and browsing results, while the TypeScript client offers advanced features like code viewing and LLM integration.
+The TypeScript client offers advanced features like code viewing and LLM integration.

-See [ext_analyzer_rust/README.md](ext_analyzer_rust/README.md) for more details.

 ### LLM Integration